enovella/enovella.github.io/about.md

 Performing security evaluations for various products in the mobile payment and content protection markets.
 Concretely, evaluating satellite receivers (Pay-TV), Digital Right Management systems and Android mobile payment applications (mainly Host Card Emulation).
-On my daily work, I perform dynamic binary instrumentation and evaluate the security mechanisms (anti -root,-debugging,-emulation,...) on Android mobile banking apps.
-Also, my goal is to de-obfuscate binary code and fight against packers.
-Additionally, I assess the robustness of the architecture design and attempt to break the security of obfuscated ciphers implemented in software also known as White-box cryptography.
-From time to time, I am evaluating MicroSoft PlayReady certifications on the Trusted Execution Environment (TEE) area where the main goal is to find memory corruption bugs and exploit them until gaining code execution.
-Besides that, reviewing the hardware and software security of gas smart meters, modems and any other embedded device comes into my hands.
+My regular work consists of performing dynamic binary instrumentation and evaluatng the security mechanisms (anti -root,-debugging,-emulation,…) on Android mobile banking apps.
+One of my goals is to deobfuscate binary code and fight against hackers.
+In addition I assess the robustness of the architecture design and attempt to break the security of obfuscated ciphers implemented in software also known as White-box cryptography.
+Occasionally I evaluate MicroSoft PlayReady certifications on the Trusted Execution Environment (TEE) area where the main goal is to find memory corruption bugs and exploit them until gaining code execution.
+Another of my skills is in reviewing the hardware and software security of gas smart meters, modems and any other embedded device which  may come into my hands

 `2014-2015` __Fox-IT__, Delft, The Netherlands